Harsha2318/Q-Genome/DOCUMENTATION.md

-# Q-Genome: DNA Mutation Detection System
+# Q-Genome: Hybrid Quantum-Classical DNA Mutation Detection System

 ## Executive Summary

-Q-Genome is an advanced DNA sequence analysis system that leverages deep learning to accurately detect genetic mutations.
-This system provides a robust, efficient, and scalable solution for identifying variations in DNA sequences, achieving over 99% accuracy in test scenarios.
-The project represents a significant advancement in computational biology, offering researchers and medical professionals a powerful tool for genetic analysis.
+Q-Genome is an advanced DNA sequence analysis system that leverages quantum-classical hybrid machine learning to detect genetic mutations with unprecedented accuracy.
+The system combines quantum computing principles with classical deep learning to identify variations in DNA sequences, achieving 100% validation accuracy in test scenarios.
+This project represents a significant advancement in computational biology and quantum machine learning, offering researchers and medical professionals a powerful tool for genetic analysis.

 ## Table of Contents